Replacement · Fundamentals

 • Contact sports (rugby, hockey, lacrosse, basketball, BJJ): 6–12 months.
 Less strike-heavy than combat, but chewing and clenching during hard play still wears the material.

 • Scuba / regulator bite: 18–36 months for a custom regulator mouthpiece like Scuba Guard.
-Failure mode here is usually material fatigue from saltwater exposure, not impact.
+Failure mode here is usually material fatigue from saltwater exposure, not impact — full guide in the custom scuba mouthpiece guide.

 • Night-guards (bruxism): 12–24 months.
 Replace sooner if you grind heavily.